 Chabon turned his attention to what may well have been his seminal effort, The Amazing Adventures of Kavalier and Clay (2000), a story chronicling the friendship of two Jewish kids in the 1940s, who set about creating their own comic book hero, The Escapist, as a way to deal with the struggles of growing up.
 In the story, Joe Kavalier left his parents behind in Nazi-occupied Europe, while Sammy Clay struggled with his homosexuality.
 Partially inspired by the real-life creators of Superman, Jerry Siegel and Joe Shuster - as well as Chabon's own childhood - Kavalier & Clay won the Pulitzer Prize in 2001.
 Chabon eventually turned The Escapist into a real comic book for Dark Horse Comics, whose anthology of stories featured the work of a bevy of powerful and popular artistic talent.
 His next book was Summerland (2002), about a young baseball lover who gets whisked away into a fantasy land.
 The rights were soon picked up by Robert De Niro, who was interested in producing a movie adaptation.
 But any plans for a big screen adaptation where left in perpetual development hell.

 With his unique combination of literary and comic book clout, Chabon was asked to write both the "X-Men" (2000) and "Spider-Man 2" (2004) screenplays.
 Although producers opted to use additional writers for the final shooting scripts, Chabon received a story credit for the "Spider-Man" sequel.
 Inspired by the process nonetheless, Chabon focused his screenwriting efforts on adapting his own Kavalier & Clay for the big screen, as well as the screenplay, "Snow and the Seven," a martial arts adventure story loosely based on Snow White and the Seven Dwarfs.
 The prolific writer, whose stock continued to rise with the comic book/sci-fi fanboy sect, wrote an unproduced science fiction screenplay entitled "The Martian Agent" for director Jan de Bont, while his first novel, Mysteries of Pittsburgh, was optioned for a big screen adaptation.
 He was initially linked to the screenplay for "Spider-Man 3" (2007) during pre-production, but was eventually passed over in favor of other writers.
+He performed early script revisions on the science-fiction box office bomb "John Carter" (2012).
 Meanwhile, "The Mysteries of Pittsburgh" (2009) made it to the big screen, with Jon Foster, Peter Sarsgaard and Sienna Miller in the leads.